demisto/content/Packs/CommonScripts/Scripts/IsInCidrRanges/README.md

-Determines whether an IPv4 address is contained in one or more comma-delimited CIDR ranges.
+Determines whether an IPv4 address is in part of at least one of the comma-delimited CIDR ranges given.
+Multiple IPv4 addresses can be passed as comma-delimited list to be checked.

 ## Script Data